pablodecm/phd_thesis/src/104_chapter_4.md

 [Keras]{.smallcaps} [@chollet2015keras] and [TensorFlow]{.smallcaps}
 [@tensorflow2015-whitepaper] open-source libraries.
-In order to integrate jet tagging models in the standard CMS reconstruction sequence, which is run both for acquired and simulated data in commodity hardware in a distributed manner around the world in the LHC computing grid [@bird2005lhc], which has rather stringent CPU and memory requirements per event.
-In addition, the [lwtnn]{.smallcaps} open-source library [@daniel_hay_guest_2018_1482645], a low-overhead C++ based interface used for the integration of DeepCSV did not support multi-input models with recurrent layers at the time.
+In order to integrate jet tagging models in the standard CMS reconstruction sequence, which has rather stringent CPU and memory requirements per event because it is run for both acquired and simulated data in commodity hardware in a distributed manner around the world in the LHC computing grid [@bird2005lhc].
+In addition,
+the [lwtnn]{.smallcaps} open-source library [@daniel_hay_guest_2018_1482645],
+a low-overhead C++ based interface used for the integration of DeepCSV did not support multi-input models with recurrent layers at the time.